Courgent

 INFORMATION

-Church Patron Saints: St. Clotilde [aka Chlothilde, Chlotichilda, Chlothieldis, Croctild, Crotehild, Hlotild, Rhotild]
+Church Patron Saint(s): St. Clotilde [aka Chlothilde, Chlotichilda, Chlothieldis, Croctild, Crotehild, Hlotild, Rhotild]

-Church Notes: The church dates from the 14th century, but the village itself can be traced to a chart of 1195 at least (Le patrimoine des communes des Yvelines, 2000, v.
+Church Notes: The present church dates from the 14th century, but the village itself can be traced to a chart of 1195 at least (Le patrimoine des communes des Yvelines, 2000, v.
 1, p.
 301)

 Described and illustrated in Le patrimoine des communes des Yvelines (2000) as a monolithic 12th-century baptismal font; the cylindrical basin has star-in-square motifs, some looking like dog-tooth, others more flower-like.
 The metal staples of the lid are still on the rim.
 The base appears square and unadorned.